 And don’t worry – there are still plenty of things to do in Cusco during the shoulder- and off-season!

-No trip to Cusco is complete without visiting Machu Picchu – it is one of the most popular destinations in the world!
-And while it’s amazing that so many people are interested in learning about the rich Inca history of the area, the oversaturation of tourism is taking its toll on the ruins themselves.
+You must visit Machu Picchu during your trip to Cusco – it is one of the most popular destinations in the world!
+And while it’s amazing that so many people are interested in learning about the rich Inca history of the area, the oversaturation of tourism is taking its toll on the ancient ruins themselves.

-The trails leading to the ruins are steadily being eroded and polluted by the massive uptick in visitor traffic.
-And while the Peruvian government is doing everything in its power to preserve the ruins – like require a time-slotted ticket to visit – the survival of this ancient city lies in the hands of conscious travelers.
+The trails leading to the UNESCO World Heritage Site are steadily being eroded and polluted by the massive uptick in visitor traffic.
+And while the Peruvian government is doing everything in its power to preserve the famous Inca ruins – like requiring a time-slotted ticket to visit – the survival of this ancient city lies in the hands of conscious travellers.

 Our favourite Machu Picchu alternative trail is the Moonstone Trail.
-It’s a 25-mile trek and it does require you to be in good physical condition.
+It’s a 25-mile trek, and it requires you to be in good physical condition.
 Unlike the Inca Trail, no permit is required for taking this route.
 Along the way, you’ll be able to see and interact with local communities and usually have the trail completely to yourself.

 Just 30 miles from Machu Picchu, this ancient city wasn’t fully explored until about 40 years ago.
 This site gets hardly any tourists in comparison to its’ neighbours – partially because it’s only accessible by foot.